 - Supportive Cohort: Each cohort of students stays together throughout the program, providing a continuous support-group environment.

 - State-of-the-Art Laboratory & Resources: Our Nursing Resource Clinical Laboratory provides students with a simulated health care setting where they learn and practice fundamental nursing skills as well as the advanced nursing skills that they will encounter in clinical practice.
 A full-time Skills Laboratory Manager assists in the learning of nursing skills.
 Students also have access to on-campus computer labs as well as Eastern’s comprehensive library.

-- PAID EXTERNSHIPS: An optional externship during students’ second summer provides the opportunity to work in a healthcare setting, practice skills, and network.
+- PAID EXTERNSHIPS OR SUMMER OFF: An optional externship during students’ second summer provides the opportunity to work in a healthcare setting, practice skills, and network.
 The majority of these externships are paid and often lead to professional employment.
 Students can also choose to take their second summer off from the program to work.

 Fast Fact: Nurses in Demand